ArthurChemov/Smart_contract_NFTs/README.md

-# Smart_contracts_NFTs
+# Smart_contract_NFTs
-Smart-contracts for upload NFTs in Blockchain Ethereum to Opensea.
+Smart-contract for upload NFTs in Blockchain Ethereum to Opensea.